BioPhoton/nx-validators/refactoring.md

 ### Setup for `I`

 **Default Setup in `M`:**
-1. Install the `workspace-validation` package from NPM in `M`.
+1. Install the `wv` package from NPM in `M`.
    The package including all public validators
-2. Set up a `workspace-validations.config.ts` and add the general rules from `wv`
+2. Set up a `wv.config.ts` and add the general rules from `wv`
-3. Run  `npx workspace-validation validate`
+3. Run  `npx wv validate`
 3.1.
-All validations mentioned in `workspace-validations.config.ts` are executed
+All validations mentioned in `wv.config.ts` are executed
 3.2.
 The defined `report.[ext]` files are generated / printed to console 3.3.
 Optionally, he generated report data are sent to the dashboard

 **Custom Rules in `M`:**
 1. Create a generator for the `validation` and optional `fix` code
-2. Add the custom rule name to the `workspace-validations.config.ts`
+2. Add the custom rule name to the `wv.config.ts`
-3. The next run of the `workspace-validation` package will include the custom rule
+3. The next run of the `wv` package will include the custom rule

 ### Setup for `II`